wenwei202/caffe/README.md

 ## HowTo and Features
 ### Train sparsity-structured convolutional neural networks
+You can use our trained caffemodel in the model zoo, or train it by yourselves.

 1. Stabilizing sparsity
   - weights smaller than a threshold ([0.0001](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Liu_Sparse_Convolutional_Neural_2015_CVPR_paper.pdf)) are zeroed out after updating weights
 2. New [caffe.proto](https://github.com/wenwei202/caffe/blob/scnn/src/caffe/proto/caffe.proto) configurations